smaht-dac/submitr/docs/source/usage.rst

 ---------------------------

 Some Portal object properties are defined as being references to other Portal objects (also known as `linkTo` properties).
-The values of these in the spreadsheet should be the unique identifying value for that object.
+The values of these in the spreadsheet should be the unique `identifying value` for that object.

 It is important to know that the ``smaht-submitr`` tool and SMaHT will ensure that the referenced objects actually exist within the SMaHT Portal, `or` are defined within the spreadsheet itself;
 if this is not the case then an error will result.

-The identifying value property for an object varies depending on the specific object in question, though the ``uuid`` property is common to all objects; other common identifying properties are ``submitted_id`` and ``accession``.
+The identifying value property for an object varies depending on the specific object in question;
+though the ``uuid`` property is always common to `all` objects; other common identifying properties are ``submitted_id`` and ``accession``.

 Submission